How Much Exercise Does a Miniature Dachshund Need?

 In Dachshund field trials, Doxies are set in pairs, called “braces,” that are put on the scent of live rabbits and are then released to show off their scent tracking and quarry chasing skills.

-Although there are other breeds better suited for the wide range of skills it takes to win competitive agility (short legs aren’t exactly built for speed… although you would be shocked at how far they can run on little legs), that doesn’t stop wiener dogs and their owners from loving the sport.
+Although there are other breeds better suited for the wide range of skills it takes to win competitive agility, that doesn’t stop wiener dogs and their owners from loving the sport.

 Their determination, love of adventure, and excellent trainability makes Doxies delightful partners on the agility field, although a well-honed sense of humor is required.

-Many Dachshunds, like Gretel, and Chester before her, can hike long distances to high elevations.
+Many Dachshunds, including mine, can hike long distances to high elevations.